Fellow / Urban Expansion

-Patrick Lamson-Hall is an urban planner and a research scholar at the NYU Stern Urbanization Project.
+Patrick Lamson-Hall is an urban planner and a Fellow in the Urban Expansion program of the NYU Marron Institute.
 He has contributed to the development of the Atlas of Urban Expansion: 2016 Edition, a groundbreaking and original study of the dynamics of global urban growth.
 He manages the India Urban Expansion Observatory, a 30-person research facility located in Mumbai, India.
-He is also the New York-based coordinator of the Ethiopia Urban Expansion Initiative, a project to implement long-term spatial plans in 16 Ethiopian cities.
-He coordinates the Climate Smart Cities: Grenada program, a collaboration with the Green Climate Fund.
+He was the New York-based coordinator of the Ethiopia Urban Expansion Initiative, a project to implement long-term spatial plans in 16 Ethiopian cities and he coordinated the Climate Smart Cities: Grenada program, a collaboration with the Green Climate Fund.

-Mr. Lamson-Hall holds a Master’s Degree in Urban Planning from the NYU Wagner School of Public Service and is currently a PhD candidate at the Wagner School.
+Mr. Lamson-Hall holds a Master’s Degree in Urban Planning from the NYU Wagner School of Public Service.
 In addition to his work at NYU, he has contributed to the crafting of the sustainable development goals as an expert urban planner, has collaborated with UN-Habitat on the writing of a methodology for the assessment of public open space, and has shaped new strategies for the evaluation of cities using high-resolution satellite imagery.
 His other research interests include alternative transportation, special economic zones, and the measurement of urban density.
-He is from Eugene, Oregon and now lives in Newark, New Jersey.